An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Results

-An alternative method for the position reconstruction of the point light source was also tested on the same data samples, augmented with additional data points (see \cref{sec:methods} for details).
-We refer to it as ``likelihood mehod''.
-It is based on the computation of the binary cross-entropy ({\bce}) using the data-driven noise-subtracted PDFs for different 3D positions in the movement stage.
-A more detailed description of the analysis can be found in Sec.~\ref{sec:likelihood-analysis}.
+An alternative reconstruction method for point-like sources was also tested using a similarly acquired data sample.
+This method is based on evaluating the likelihood of the measured light patterns with respect to a reference data sample.
 A depth resolution of 1.5 mm was achieved along with a lateral resolution of 0.1 mm.
 With the sampled photon-starved images, the depth and lateral resolutions decreased to, respectively, below 10~mm and 0.3~mm for 5 photons.
 For fewer than 10 photons, depth ambiguities arise between points located along a line extending from the principal point, as these produce nearly concentric image patterns.
+For further details, see Sec.~\ref{sec:likelihood-analysis}.
 It is worth noting that the likelihood study should not be interpreted as the achieved spatial resolution, as it would be impractical to build a PDF for every single possible point down to the relevant precision in a relatively large volume.
-On the other hand, the largely improved resolution compared to the reference method described in Sec.~\ref{sec:results-spatial-resolution} (better than a factor of 2 or 3 for more than 30 counts) indicates that the 2D frames provided by the PLATON prototype contain more spatial information than what can be exploited with the developed post-processing method.
+On the other hand, the largely improved resolution compared to the reference method described in Sec.~\ref{sec:results-spatial-resolution} (better than a factor of 2 or 3 for more than 30 counts) indicates that the 2D frames provided by the PLATON-prototype contain more spatial information than what can be exploited with the developed post-processing method.
 Such a feature highlights that a more advanced post-processing, such as one that uses prior information of the optical model more detailed than that described in Sec.~\ref{sec:results-postprocessing} or deep learning (see Sec.~\ref{sec:results-platon-nu-neutrino} and \ref{sec:methods-nn}) would further improve the 3D spatial resolution.
 Our near-future plan is to pursue both directions further.